Gorlem/ScriptIt/readme.md

 ### Game Join Event
  - Gets fired once you join a server or a singleplayer world

-### Chat Mesage Event
+### Chat Message Event
- - Fires for every recieved chat message.
+ - Fires for every received chat message.
  - `string event.json`
     - Contains the chat message as a json string
  - `string event.message`